mfaizan25/Lending-Club-Credit-Risk/README.md

-# 💳 Credit Risk Analysis — Lending Club SQL Portfolio
+# 💳 Lending Club Credit Risk Analysis

-A SQL-only credit risk analytics project on Lending Club's public loan dataset (2007–2018, ~2.26M loans), modeled as a star schema in SQL Server and analyzed through six business-driven deliverables.

----
+This portfolio project analyzes more than **2.26 million Lending Club loans (2007–2018)** using **SQL Server**.
+It demonstrates how a dimensional data warehouse and analytical SQL can be used to evaluate portfolio performance, identify credit risk trends, and support business decision-making.

 ## 🎯 Why This Project